Guidance for food traders on how to submit a sample to the Government Chemist for second expert opinion.

 - a Public Analyst Certificate of Analysis (optional)

-Supplementary expert opinion analysis covers a wide range of analytes and sample types, including:
+Second expert opinion analysis covers a wide range of analytes and sample types, including but not limited to:

 - food contact materials